JetBrains/guide/site/python/tips/make-extend-selection/index.md

       https://www.jetbrains.com/help/pycharm/selecting-text-in-the-editor.html#shrink_selection
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/mvZg7TaRjCM"
-"callToAction":
+callToAction:
-  {
+  title: "Interested in another cool selection tip?"
-    "title": "Interested in another cool selection tip?", "url": "/python/tips/wrap-selection-with-tag/",
+  url: "/python/tips/wrap-selection-with-tag/"
-    "message": "You can wrap a selection with a tag to save your fingers.
-Check it out!", }
+  message: "You can wrap a selection with a tag to save your fingers.
+Check it out!"
 ---

 In coding, we select code and operate on it.
 For example, move it to another line, change its indentation, etc.